alexvolik/node_code_presentation/README.md

 ## gdaxApi.js

 It is module for GDAX exchange.
-It uses official GDAX node api and performs calls different endpoints like: fetchCashPairs, fetchCurrencies, fetch OrderBook.
+It uses official GDAX node api and performs calls for different endpoints like: fetchCashPairs, fetchCurrencies, fetch OrderBook.

 ## httpOrderBook.js

 It is module for working with exchange orderBook by http requests.
-It dispatches action to store all fetched data in redux store
+It dispatches actions for storing all fetched data in redux store

 ## providersFactory.js

-It is module for confguring providers for all exchange api. each provider consist of different sets of components like httpOrderBook.js
+It is module for configuring providers for all exchange api.
+Each provider consists of different sets of components like httpOrderBook.js

 ## socketClientProvider.js

-It is module creates socket channel for sending exchanges tickers data updates to connected clients.
+This module creates socket channel for sending exchanges tickers data updates to connected clients.